 Below, you get to meet 20 out of these 1 361 promising startups & scaleups as well as the solutions they develop.
 These satellite technology startups are hand-picked based on criteria such as founding year, location, funding raised, and more.
 Depending on your specific needs, your top picks might look entirely different.

 Equipped with smarter and compact subsystems, small satellites are replacing the need for large satellites and related infrastructure.
 Commercial satellite operators for connectivity services deploy constellations of smallsats in LEO to provide global coverage with low latency.
-For similar reasons, small satellites are increasingly positioned in LEO constellations for Earth observation (EO) and remote sensing to generate superior insights.
+For similar reasons, small satellites are increasingly positioned in LEO constellations for earth observation (EO) and remote sensing to generate superior insights.
 Satellite startups advance this trend through mass production, rocket ride-sharing with other missions, modular commercial-off-the-shelf (COTS) hardware, and standardized satellite buses.
 Satellite operators and owners also minimize costs through vertical integration in satellite manufacturing.
-These advances are leading satellite manufacturers to experiment with new space technologies using smallsats as well as build smallsats for GEO orbits.

 Galaxy Space provides Communication Services via Smallsats

 Galaxy Space, a scaleup from China, mass produces small satellites with modular components and small structures.
-The startup has already sent 1000 small satellites, equipped with innovative communication payloads, like constellations in the 500-1000Km low earth orbit.
+The startup has already sent 1000 small satellites, equipped with innovative communication payloads, like constellations in the 500-1000km LEO.
 These constellations provide 5G network coverage and broadband services to users across the globe.
-This also serves industries such as aviation, marine, automobile, and manufacturing and is used for emergency response and ecological protection.
+They also serve industries such as aviation, marine, automobile, and manufacturing and are used for emergency response and ecological protection.